Deep Jump Gaussian Processes for Surrogate Modeling of High-Dimensional Piecewise Continuous Functions: Synthetic Dataset Experiments

 We also examined the RMSE trend of DJGP with varying latent dimensionality \(K \in \{3, \ldots, 8\}\) and training sizes \(N \in \{1000, 3000, 5000, 10000\}\), while keeping the original input dimension fixed at $D = 30$.
-Figure~\ref{fig:rmse_vs_K_and_NK} (left) presents the mean RMSE as a function of \(N, K\), while the right panel shows that RMSE scales approximately with \(N^{-K}\), instead of $N^{-D}$.
-In other words, the RMSE of DJGP follows a trend consistent with the theoretical error bound of a stationary GP applied to stationary data with input dimension $K$\citep{park2022jump}, suggesting that DJGP effectively estimates the latent dimensionality and model nonstationarity and discontinuity in the data effectively.
+Figure~\ref{fig:rmse_vs_K_and_NK} (left) presents the mean RMSE as a function of \(N, K\), while the right panel shows an approximately linear relationship between $\log(\mathrm{RMSE})$ and $\log(N^K)$.
+Equivalently, RMSE exhibits an approximate power-law dependence on $N$ whose exponent scales with the latent dimension $K$, indicating that the effective learning complexity is governed by $K$ rather than the ambient dimension $D$.
+This trend is consistent with theoretical bounds for GP regression where the rate depends on the effective input dimension, suggesting that DJGP effectively estimates the latent dimensionality and model nonstationarity and discontinuity in the data effectively.